-Level 1: Quoted prices in active markets for identical assets or liabilities.

-Level 2: Observable inputs other than Level 1 prices, such as quoted market prices for similar assets or liabilities or other inputs that are observable or can be corroborated by market data.

-Level 3: Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.
+- Level 1: Quoted prices in active markets for identical assets or liabilities. - Level 2: Observable inputs other than Level 1 prices, such as quoted market prices for similar assets or liabilities or other inputs that are observable or can be corroborated by market data. - Level 3: Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.

 Goodwill and Other Intangible Assets.
 We perform our annual impairment testing of goodwill in the fourth quarter of each year, or as events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 We have defined our reporting units and completed the impairment testing of goodwill at the operating segment level.
 Our operating segments are reporting units that engage in business activities for which discrete financial information, including long-range forecasts, are available.
 When assessing goodwill for impairment, we have the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If, after assessing the totality of events or circumstances, we determine it is more likely than not that the carrying amount exceeds the reporting unit's fair value.
+If, after assessing the totality of events or circumstances, we determine it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then we recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value.
 If we conclude otherwise, then no further action is taken.
 We also have the option to bypass the qualitative assessment and only perform a quantitative assessment.